0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 The maintenance page takes you through the following node issues:
 - How to know if your node is working
 - Update your node manually
-- Implement automatic updates
 - Check your IP accessibility and peers
-- Metrics of node performance
+- Tools node performance
 - Interpret log messages and debugging problems - See if your node is signing blocks
 - How to migrate your node to a different VPS